Best Practice for Securing Communications between Edge Gateways and EnOS IoT Hub with X.509 Certificates¶

 1c.
 The IoT Hub receives and stores the X.509 certificate.

 2b.
-The IoT Hub verifies the identity of the edge and creates the device instance in the Hub, responds to Edge with the Globally Unique Identifier (GUID) of the device and the device secret.
+The IoT Hub verifies the identity of the edge and creates the device instance in the Hub, and responds to the edge with the Globally Unique Identifier (GUID) of the device and the device secret.

 2c.
 The edge receives the responses from the IoT Hub, creates key pairs and CSR, calls the API to activate the device, and gets its X.509 certificate.

 2d.
-The IoT Hub receives the request from the edge, after verifying its identity, activates the device and forward the CSR to the EnOS CA.
+The IoT Hub receives the request from the edge and after verifying its identity, activates the device and forwards the CSR to the EnOS CA.

 2e.
-The EnOS CA receives the CSR, issues the certificate and responds to the IoT Hub.
+The EnOS CA receives the CSR, issues the certificate and sends it back to the IoT Hub.

 2f.
 The IoT Hub receives the issued X.509 certificate, binds it with the device id, and then sends the certificate to the edge.

-2g.The edge receives the issued X.509 certificate, saves it securely in the local repository.
+2g.The edge receives the issued X.509 certificate and saves it securely in the local repository.

 The diagram below illustrates the certificate-based authentication process and the revocation process: